Learn How To Be Kind To Others!

 - If your friend is grieving a loved one, encourage them to talk to the person and listen well.

 - Give words of blessing.
 When we bless others, we release God’s grace on them.

 - Put together a care package.
-A unique collection of items put together in a box of love and encouragement?
+A unique collection of items in a box of love and encouragement?

-- Share neighborly kindness by baking them something or helping on a small project.
+- Share neighborly kindness by baking them something or helping with a small project.

 - Be an active, joyful person.
 We can only encourage, love, and bless others with what we already have available ourselves.

 - Fill jelly jars with flowers picked from your garden.
 Drop by a nursing home with them and bless the residents there.

 - Ask someone for information on something they love or are excellent at, and sit back and listen.